Abalone: Distribution

+Evolutionary history

+Abalone are members of the clade Vetigastropoda, though their precise position within the clade is uncertain.
+Despite their inclusion in the order Lepetellida, they do not appear to be particularly closely related to other members of the order and may be more closely related to Trochoidea, or alternatively outside of a clade uniting Trochoidea with the rest of Lepetellida.
+The earliest known fossil abalone are known from the Campanian age of the Late Cretaceous.
+The few known Cretaceous abalone fossils have all been found in North America, suggesting that the group may have originated there, although other possibilities have been suggested, including a central Indo-Pacific origin based on where abalone are most diverse today.
+Haliotidae may have evolved from the pleurotomariidan families Temnotropidae or Trochotomidae.
+Trochotoma frydai, from the Campanian of Spain, closely resembles the Cretaceous abalone Haliotis antillesensis except in having a slit instead of a row of tremata.

 Structure and properties of the shell

-The shell of the abalone is exceptionally strong and is made of microscopic calcium carbonate tiles stacked like bricks.
-Between the layers of tiles is a clingy protein substance.
-When the abalone shell is struck, the tiles slide instead of shattering and the protein stretches to absorb the energy of the blow.
-Material scientists around the world are studying this tiled structure for insight into stronger ceramic products such as body armor.
+The shell of the abalone is exceptionally strong and is composed of a tightly packed calcium carbonate matrix.
+Layered among the matrix is an endogenous protein further strengthening the shell.
+Due to the unique structure of the shell, a force applied directly to the shell matrix will more likely cause the shedding of layers as opposed to cracking or shattering.
+Material scientists are currently studying this structure for insight into stronger ablative protective tools such as body armor.

 The dust created by grinding and cutting abalone shell is dangerous; appropriate safeguards must be taken to protect people from inhaling these particles.

 Diseases and pests

-Abalones are subject to various diseases.
+Abalone are subject to various infectious diseases.
 The Victorian Department of Primary Industries said in 2007 that ganglioneuritis killed up to 90% of stock in affected regions.
-Abalone are also severe hemophiliacs as their fluids will not clot in the case of a laceration or puncture wound.
+Abalone possess very little clotting factor, meaning even a mild to moderate skin-piercing injury can result in death from fluid loss.
 Members of the Spionidae of the polychaetes are known as pests of abalone.

 Human use

-Abalone has been harvested worldwide for centuries as a source of food and decorative items.
+Abalone have been harvested as a source of food and esthetics since prehistory.
 Abalone shells and associated materials, like their claw-like pearls and nacre, have been used as jewelry and for buttons, buckles, and inlay.
 These shells have been found in archaeological sites around the world, ranging from 100,000-year-old deposits at Blombos Cave in South Africa to historic Chinese abalone middens on California's Northern Channel Islands.
-For at least 12,000 years, abalones were harvested to such an extent around the Channel Islands that shells in the area decreased in size four thousand years ago.
+For at least 12,000 years, abalone were harvested to such an extent around the Channel Islands that shells in the area decreased in size four thousand years ago.